 Phylogeny and taxonomy of Glomeromycota ('arbuscular mycorrhizal (AM) and related fungi')

-we do not adopt the recently suggested systematics placing AMF in the "Glomeromycotina".
-This has a simple reason: the system using Glomeromycota as a phylum was erected to get towards a more natural systematics, also with respect to a "homogenous" system for the evolutionary lineages, when respecting the Ascomycota and Basidiomycota, which are placed in the super-phylum Dikarya.
+we do not adopt to the recently suggested placing of AMF at sub-phylum rank ("Glomeromycotina").
+Reason: the Glomeromycota as a phylum was erected to get towards a more natural systematics with respect to the evolutionary lineages.

-To our opinion, the "Glomeromycotina" will not last for long, and eventually the AMF will be, again, treated as individual phylum, and one additional "zygomycetous" phylum will be erected, instead of merging the zygomycetous taxa into one phylum.
-This does not mean that we do not agree wit the topology showing that Glomeromycota are monophlyetic with other zygomycetous branches - these branches are very old.
+To our opinion, the "Glomeromycotina" will not last for long, because eventually the AMF will be, again, treated as individual phylum, as it is likely that at least one additional "zygomycetous" phylum will be erected.
+This does not mean that we do not agree wit the topology showing that Glomeromycota share common ancestry with other zygomycetous branches - but these branches are very old.

 For your information:

 names above the rank of family are not governed by priority in the Botanical Code - so you are free to use whichever name you prefer, above family.

 'The study of plants without their mycorrhizas is the study of artefacts.

 The majority of plants, strictly speaking, do not have roots; they have mycorrhizas.'

 In the taxonomy section you find the recent taxonomy and sytematics of AM fungi.